12 homes torn apart by landslide on Southern California's Palos Verdes Peninsula – KION546

 Damaging landslides have occurred previously on the Palos Verdes Peninsula, which rises high above the Pacific on the county’s south coast and offers residents spectacular views of the ocean and greater Los Angeles.

-Among other notable earth movements on the peninsula, a 2011 slide severed the blufftop ocean road near White Point in the San Pedro section of Los Angeles.
+Among other notable earth movements on the peninsula, a 2011 slide severed the blufftop ocean road near White Point in the San Pedro section of Los Angeles several months after engineers began noticing cracks and fenced off the area for study.

+Southern California’s complex landscapes contribute to landslides, according to an overview by the U.S. Geological Survey in conjunction with the California Geological Survey.

+Some of the many potential factors include steep slopes caused by tectonic deformation, uplifted geologically young sediment that has yet to harden, old rocks sheared by tectonic motion, and water percolating down into the earth after heavy rains, the report says.